 3. Display dependability and trustworthiness in all you do

-When you build a history of being committed to doing what you say, steering clear of gossip and not repeating things told you in confidence, you create a safe environment to nurture a friendship.
+When you build a history of being committed to doing what you say, steering clear of gossip, and not repeating things told in confidence, you create a safe environment to nurture a friendship.

 4. Don’t judge and appreciate differences